daigotanaka/daigotanaka.github.io/product-analytics-101.md

 [connecting me on LinkedIn](https://linkedin.com/in/daigotanaka) or [sending a message](mailto:daigo@anelen.co).

-Daigo Tanaka is founder and principal data scientist at Anelen Co., LLC.
+Daigo Tanaka is the founder and principal data scientist at Anelen Co., LLC.